dev-srcs/setting-up-git/README.md

       $ git init
       $ git add README.md
       $ git commit -m "first commit"
-      $ git remote add origin git@github.com:dev-srcs/setting-up-git.git
+      $ git remote add origin <github-repository-url>
       $ git push -u origin master
     ```

   - Push an existing repository from the command line
     ```
-      $ git remote add origin git@github.com:dev-srcs/setting-up-git.git
+      $ git remote add origin <github-repository-url>
       $ git push -u origin master
     ```

-  - See local changes and what (if any) have been staged for commit:
+  - See list of modified files and what (if any) have been staged for commit:
     ```
       $ git status
     ```